-5.3 Minecarts
+5.4 Minecarts

-Bravo unlike the Notchian server, permits minecraft tracks to be placed on glass.
+Bravo permits minecart tracks to be placed on glass.

 HOW TO ADMINISTER BRAVO

 While Bravo is not a massively complex piece of software on its own, the plugins and features that are available in Bravo can be overwhelming and daunting.
 This page is a short but comprehensive overview for new administrators looking to set up and run Bravo instances.